ReeceLaudat/GPU_finder/README.md

 # GPU_finder
-A programme that helps find GPU's on the market and helps the user find the best price to performance GPU
+A program that helps find GPU's on the market and helps the user find the best price to performance GPU CUrrently can search for GPUs on site (Either eBay or Facebook marketplace)